Route: Berlin Krakow Prague Vienna Bratislava Budapest Belgrade Zagreb Split

-This route is a 22 day trip and you’ll spend 20 nights in your accommodation and one on a night train.
-The rest of the time you’ll travel by train and/or bus during the day.
+Transport: This route is a 22 day trip and you’ll spend 20 nights in your accommodation and one on a night train.
+The rest of the time you’ll travel by train or bus during the day.

-The Eastern Trooper is a great value option if you want to see some of Eastern Europe’s top cities on a budget.
-All of these cities have a great combination of nightlife, culture and foodie treats to discover, plus you’ll end up by the beach at the end of your trip for some well-deserved chill-out time.
+All of these cities have a great combination of nightlife, culture and foodie treats to discover, plus you’ll end up by the beach at the end of your trip for some well-deserved chill-out time!

 On this route, you’ll get to take in the best of Eastern Europe essentials.
 Exploring amazing countries that were off-limits until quite recently in Europe’s history, this fast-paced 3-week Eastern Europe interrailing trip covers a real mix of destinations from grand old cities to stunning Adriatic coastal towns.
-If you have some more free time, why not spread the same destinations out over 4 or 5 weeks?
+If you have some more free time, why not go for the 4 week or 5 week options for a slower-paced trip?

 Then you’ll head to Krakow, Poland.
 Packed with imposing and impressive architecture, homely eateries and luscious green parks – there’s plenty to fill your days with.
 With the city’s natural beauty, it’s hard to believe that it’s also bursting at the seams with amazing and vibrant nightlife.
 Whilst there, be sure take an unforgettable day trip to Auschwitz and Birkenau.
 We guarantee that it’ll be one of the most moving experiences you’ll ever have on your travels.